sebelga/gstore-node/README.md

 #### default
 You can set a default value for the property is no value has been passed.

-#### excludedFromIndexes
+#### excludeFromIndexes
 By default all properties are **included** in the Datastore indexes.
-If you don't want some properties to be indexed set their 'excludedFromIndexes' property to false.
+If you don't want some properties to be indexed set their 'excludeFromIndexes' property to false.

 ```
 // Properties options example
 var entitySchema = new Schema({
     name    : {type: 'string'},
-    lastname: {excludedFromIndexes: true},
+    lastname: {excludeFromIndexes: true},
     website : {validate: 'isURL', optional: true},
     modified: {type: 'boolean', default: false},
     ...